mohammadaliawan/launch_school_RB101/lesson_4/collection_basics.md

 # What are Collections

-Collections e.g Strings, Arrays and Hashes are made up of individual elements.
+Collections e.g Strings, Arrays and Hashes are made up of individual elements/objects

 In order to be able to work with collections, we need to understand:
 - their structure